espocrm/documentation/docs/development/orm-value-objects.md

 * Value objects are immutable.
 * Value objects are available in `Espo\Core\Field\`.
-* It's possible to define custom value object for a field type or for a specific field.
+* It's possible to register custom value object for a specific field type or for a specific field.

 When defining getters and setters in an Entity class, it's recommended to use value objects for such field types: